OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

 This tutorial describes how to use OpenMDAO's simple instance based profiling capability.
-Python has several good profilers available for general python code, and instance based profiling is not meant to replace general profiling, but because the OpenMDAO profiler lets you view the profiled functions grouped by the specific problem, system, group, driver, or solver that called them, it can provide insight into which parts of your model are more expensive, even when different parts of your model use many of the same underlying functions.
+Python has several good profilers available for general python code, and instance based profiling is not meant to replace general profiling.
+However, because the OpenMDAO profiler lets you view the profiled functions grouped by the specific problem, system, group, driver, or solver that called them, it can provide insight into which parts of your model are more expensive, even when different parts of your model use many of the same underlying functions.